Birth Injury Lawyer Grants Pass, OR

 - Baby isn’t breathing after birth (neonatal resuscitation for babies that are having trouble breathing, if not done correctly the lungs can be damaged)

-- Placental abruption (the placenta separated from the uterine wall prematurely, resulting in bleeding)
+- Placental abruption (the placenta separates from the uterine wall prematurely, resulting in bleeding)

 - Placenta previa (a placenta that is laying low in a way that covers the cervix during labor)

-If an infant is harmed following an emergency scenario, it may benefit parents to speak with a Grants Pass, OR birth injury lawyer.
+If an infant is harmed following an emergency scenario, it may benefit parents to speak with a birth injury lawyer in OR at Andersen Morse & Linthorst.
 Sometimes, it is only after an investigation has been conducted that it can be determined whether medical staff handled the situation in a negligent, reckless or reasonable way.

-Q: What types of errors may occur in the delivery room which increase risk of birth injury?
+What errors may occur in the delivery room which increase risk of birth injury?

 - Delayed delivery (staff waited too long to induce labor, as they longer they wait to delivery the baby the more likely he or she is to sustain a birth injury)